Figure: medeaLab lemna image processing device for easy and fast execution of the Lemna test

 Our special Lemna test device is equipped with:

-- High-power LED translucent unit in the base plate
+• transmitted light high-power LED unit in the base plate

 All lighting settings can be set and stored in the medeaLAB Count&Classify software.

-Figure: Software from medeaLAB lemna – automatic evaluation of a water sample with Lemna minor
+Figure: Software medeaLAB lemna – automatic evaluation of a water sample with Lemna minor